SandTechStuff/Stuff/AllFeatures.md

 ## Shrink address bar height:

-This can be used to shrink the address bar to it's height in older Windows 10 builds and prior versions.
+This can be used to shrink the address bar to its height in older Windows 10 builds and prior versions.

 > ![Image](https://raw.githubusercontent.com/SandTechStuff/Stuff/refs/heads/main/ExplorerPatcher_Wiki/shrinkAddress.png)